absxn/process-env-parser/README.md

     // If `true`, the value of the variable is never shown in plain text in
     // the `envPrintable` fields of the return object.
 Value is indicated as
     // `<masked>`.
 If function, the argument is 1) return value of parser 2)
-    // environment variable value 3) default value.
-Return value of the function
+    // environment variable value.
+Default value bypasses the function and gets
+    // displayed as `<masked> (default)`.
+Return value of the function is the
-    // is the value to be shown in `envPrintable`. mask?: boolean | (value: any) => string;
+    // value to be shown in `envPrintable`, formatted as <masked: "value">. mask?: boolean | (value: any) => string;
   };
 }